StanislavYatsevich/Store_Sales/README.md

 poetry install
 ```

 5. Run the splitting_and_preparing_data.py script for splitting the data and preparing it separately so that it's guaranteed there won't be data leakage from future to past.
 There's a click command line interface implemented so that you can set the paths to input and output folders manually.
-For doing this run in your terminal:
+First navigate to the folder with .py files as it was described in the section about Streamlit.
+Then run in your terminal:

 ```sh
 python splitting_and_preparing_data.py --raw_data_folder_path <path to the folder with raw data> --prepared_data_folder_path <path to the output folder>
 ```

-The default values of these paths are set in constants.py file (RAW_DATA_FOLDER_PATH and PREPARED_DATA_FOLDER_PATH variables respectively).
+The default values of these paths are set in constants.py file (RAW_DATA_FOLDER_PATH and PREPARED_DATA_STAGE_1_FOLDER_PATH variables respectively).

 6. Then run the adding_features.py script for adding certain new features (which might be useful according to the Exploratory Data Analysis).
 There's also a click command line interface.
-Run in your terminal:
+Same, at first navigate to the folder with .py files as it was described in the section about Streamlit.
+Then run in your terminal:

 ```sh
 python adding_features.py --input_data_folder_path <path to the folder with input data> --processed_data_folder_path <path to the output folder>
 ```

-The default values of these paths are also set in constants.py file (INPUT_DATA_FOLDER_PATH and PROCESSED_DATA_FOLDER_PATH variables respectively).
-Moreover, the value of the --input_data_folder_path parameter must be the same as the value of the --prepared_data_folder_path parameter from the 5th point since data preparation and feature engineering are performed in two stages and the second one depends on the 1st.
+The default values of these paths are also set in constants.py file (PREPARED_DATA_STAGE_1_FOLDER_PATH and PREPARED_DATA_STAGE_2_FOLDER_PATH variables respectively).
+Pay attention to the fact that the value of the --input_data_folder_path parameter <u>MUST BE THE SAME</u> as the value of the --prepared_data_folder_path parameter from the 5th point since data preparation and feature engineering are performed sequently in two stages.
+That's why the default value of these variables are same and refer to a single constant from constants.py.

-7. Some libraries (Ruff, Black) for effective code and formatting were also used.
+7. Some libraries (Ruff, Black) for effective code usage and formatting were also used.
 For using them run in your terminal:

 ```sh
 ruff check <path to the folder with your .py files>